dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 An Intune device compliance policy for Windows specifies the rules and settings that Windows devices must meet to be considered compliant.
-You can use these policies with conditional access to allow or block access to company resources, and you can get device reports and take actions for non-compliance.
+You can use these policies with conditional access to allow or block access to company resources.
+You can also get device reports and take actions for non-compliance.
 You create device compliance policies for each platform in the Intune Azure portal.
-To learn more about compliance policies and the prerequisites that you need to address before creating a compliance policy, see [Get started with device compliance](device-compliance-get-started.md).
+To learn more about compliance policies, and any prerequisites, see [Get started with device compliance](device-compliance-get-started.md).

 The following table describes how noncompliant settings are managed when a compliance policy is used with a conditional access policy.